apullin/layout_format/doc/layout_proposal.md

 ### Description of the Task

-Listing \ref{layout1} shows a JSON format for specifying a layout task to be computed.\\
+The following listing shows a JSON format for specifying a layout task to be computed.\\

-All shapes and the overal boundary shape are defined in external files, and referenced here.
+All shapes and the overall boundary shape are defined in external files, and referenced here.
 This is intended to be an intermediate file format, and one that will ultimately be hidden from the user.\\

-PROMPT: Should this be handled more like an invokation of gcc? gcc is passed all object code for the link step.
+PROMPT: Should this be handled more like an invocation of gcc? gcc is passed all object code for the link step.

 Sample layout task: